nwrenger/doenermann-bot/README.md

 copy_channel = ""
 # Id of the role which should be added on join
 role_on_join = ""
-# Id of the bot's admins, can be multiple
+# Id of the bot's admin, can be multiple
 admins = [ "" ]
 ```